Psychological and Emotional Damage Caused by Car Accident in New York

 When you experience emotional distress after a traumatic accident, you may be at risk of developing a diagnosable mental health condition with potentially long-term effects, such as:

 - Post-traumatic stress disorder (PTSD) – PTSD is commonly associated with military veterans who have experienced military combat.
-However, anyone who experiences severe trauma can develop PTSD and suffer overwhelming emotions, and intrusive flashbacks that force them to relive the traumatic event.
+However, anyone who experiences severe trauma can develop PTSD and suffer overwhelming emotions, and intrusive flashbacks that force them to relive the traumatic event, even a minor car accident can trigger PTSD.
 Many people living with PTSD may have psychological problems that can linger for months or even years.

 - New phobias – Crash victims can develop phobias related to the accident.
 Some victims develop an insurmountable fear of driving, interfering with things like commuting to work or running errands.